Vegetable Breakfast Casserole Recipe

 • Garlic powder

-STEP 2: Add the vegetables to the hot skillet and cook for 5 to 8 minutes until they begin to soften.
+3. Cook the vegetables: Add the vegetables, including the bell peppers and cook for 5 to 8 minutes longer – just until they soften.

 Breakfast casserole on a plate no fork